masoudzp/masoudzp.github.io/index.md

 \tableofcontents <!-- you can use \toc as well -->

-This section is meant as a refresher if you're new to Franklin.
+This sectionn is meant as a refresher if you're new to Franklin.
 Have a look at both how the website renders and the corresponding markdown (`index.md`).
 Modify at will to get a feeling for how things work!